Covering $b$-Symbol Metric Codes and the Generalized Singleton Bound: Introduction

-There are many classical beautiful results about covering codes in the Hamming metric, for example, the Delsarte bound in \cite{Delsarte} and the Norse bound in \cite{HKM78}.
-We give some examples to show these bounds are not true for covering codes in the pair metric.
-Then the redundancy upper bound on covering radii of linear codes in the $b$-symbol metric is given and some optimal codes attaining this bound is constructed.
+There are many results about covering codes in the Hamming metric, for example, the Delsarte bound in \cite{Delsarte} and the Norse bound in \cite{HKM78}.
+In Scetion 3, we give some examples, which show that these bounds do not hold for covering codes in the pair metric.
+Then the redundancy upper bound on covering radii of linear codes in the $b$-symbol metric is given and some optimal codes attaining this bound are constructed.
 The covering radius of the Reed-Solomon code in the $b$-symbol metric is determined.
-We prove that perfect $b$-symbol metric code does not exist when $b \geq \frac{n+3}{2}$ and perfect linear symbol-pair code of the minimum pair distance $7$ does not exist neither.
+We prove that the perfect $b$-symbol metric code does not exist when $b \geq \frac{n+1}{2}$ and the perfect linear symbol-pair code of the minimum pair-distance $7$ does not exist neither.
 Moreover it is proved that a linear $[n, k]_q$ code can not be perfect in the $2(k+1)$-symbol metric.
-Many well-known cyclic codes, constacyclic codes and algebraic-geometric codes are proved not perfect in the pair metric.
-On the other hand the generalized Singleton bound on list-decodable $b$-symbol codes is proved as an application of covering $b$-symbol metric codes.
-From our generalized Singleton bound on symbol-pair codes, we give an upper bound on the lengths of a MDS symbol-pair codes.
+Many well-known cyclic codes, constacyclic codes and algebraic-geometric codes are shown to be not perfect in the pair metric.
+On the other hand the generalized Singleton bound on list-decodable $b$-symbol metric codes is proved as an application of covering $b$-symbol metric codes.
+From the generalized Singleton bound on symbol-pair codes, we give an upper bound on the lengths of a MDS symbol-pair codes.